 Sara is a Doctoral Researcher at the School of Law at the University of Nottingham, where she is also a member of the Human Rights Law Centre's Forced Migration Unit.
-She is also Adjunct Professor of International Human Rights Law at the University of Comillas (Madrid); and Research Affiliate at the Refugee Law Initiative of the University of London and a member of the editorial board of their Working Paper Series.
+She is also Adjunct Professor of International Human Rights Law at the Comillas Pontifical University (ICADE, Madrid); Convener of the ESIL Interest Group on Migration and Refugee Law; and Research Affiliate at the Refugee Law Initiative of the University of London and a member of the editorial board of their Working Paper Series.
 Sara qualified as a lawyer in 2015 and is a member of the Spanish Bar Council.

-During the course of her doctoral research, Sara has undertaken research visits to the League of Nations and United Nations Archives (Geneva), Lund University (Sweden), the University of Málaga (Spain), and the Brussels-based Think Tank Europe External Policy Advisors.
+During the course of her doctoral research, Sara has undertaken research visits to the League of Nations and United Nations Archives (Geneva), Lund University (Sweden), the University of Málaga (Spain), and the Brussels-based Think Tank Research Advisors & Experts Europe.
 She has also participated as a speaker in various international conferences on forced migration, including at the Centre for Human Rights of the University of Pretoria (South Africa), the Asian Research Center for Migration of Chulalongkorn University (Thailand), Queen Mary University of London, and Ghent University (Belgium).

 Sara read Law (LLB/LLM) at the University of Salamanca in Spain and at Queen's University of Belfast (Erasmus Exchange Programme).
 She received her LLM in International and European Law from the Institute for European Studies (IES), Free University of Brussels (VUB) and her MA in Social Science Research (Socio-Legal Studies) from the University of Nottingham.
 Sara also holds a Certificate in International Human Rights Law from the Human Rights Law Centre, University of Nottingham.

-Sara's PhD project assesses the interface between international refugee law and other branches of international law such as international human rights law, international humanitarian law and international criminal law.
-She examines how these distinct areas of law are interpreted and applied (if at all) by asylum decision-makers in selected European countries in giving content to the refugee law concept of 'persecution', in particular within the context of the Eritrean Military/National Service.
-During the course of her doctoral research, Sara has carried out fieldwork in Belgium, Switzerland, Germany, Denmark and Sweden.
+Sara's PhD project examines how distinct areas of law are interpreted and applied by asylum decision-makers in selected European jurisdictions in giving content to the refugee law concept of 'persecution', in particular within the context of the Eritrean Military/National Service.
+More specifically, she analyses how 'slavery' is construed in refugee status determination procedures.
+During the course of her doctoral research, Sara has carried out fieldwork in the United Kingdom, Switzerland, Germany, Denmark and Sweden.
 There, she interviewed asylum lawyers, NGO representatives, UNHCR staff as well as Eritrean refugees and asylum-seekers.
 Sara's research is funded by the Economic and Social Research Council (ESRC) and supervised by Dr Daria Davitti and Professor Annamaria La Chimia.